Rob Turner

 Strength and Fitness Professional

-Rob’s many years of high-level sports performance training in high school, college, and professional athletics has given him a unique perspective on training and a keen eye for coaching optimal body position, lifting form, and choosing appropriate exercises according to skill level.
+For over 14 years, Rob has enjoyed designing individualized strength and conditioning programs for clients with a wide range of fitness and athletic experience.
+Much of the population desires either physique management or sports performance so Rob has aligned his expertise and training facility with these objectives in mind.
+Rob’s many years of strength training in high school, college, and professional athletics has given him a unique perspective on training and a keen eye for coaching human movement, optimal body position, lifting form, and choosing appropriate exercises according to skill level.
 This practical experience in the weight room and on the field complements his dedication to strength & conditioning and nutrition research.
-Once your individualized fitness or performance plan is in motion, Rob serves as coach, educator, and accountability partner to ensure the long-term success of the program.

-Nutrition and Lifestyle Coach
+Nutrition and Lifestyle Educator

 Although fitness training gets a lot of attention, Rob realizes that its what you do outside of the gym that is just as important.
 Our food consumption represents our most intimate contact with the environment.
 In many respects, our bodies literally become what we eat from day to day.
 Our nutritional intake affects our hormones & cells, the way we look, the way we feel, and how we perceive ourselves and the world.
+Rob’s nutritional strategies are centered around the work of Ray Peat, PhD.
+Rob emphasizes the importance of maintaining a high resting metabolism, balancing blood sugar, and eating nutrient-dense foods that are easy to digest, don’t increase inflammation, and enhance cellular energy.

 Athlete